AndreRuck/BAna-DS/README.md

 --> to do: optimize the tab, make better comparison and then icons and color. of course adding xboost if it works.

 prototype2: different way of tabs. provide simultanously both solution as a process.

+prototype4: ready to provide (more or less). xbooost works finally :)